Samantha Chang (soccer)

-Samantha Susan Chang (born July 13, 2000) is a Canadian soccer player who plays as a midfielder for Northern Super League club Vancouver Rise FC.
+Samantha Susan Chang (born July 13, 2000) is a Canadian soccer player who plays as a midfielder for AFC Toronto in the Northern Super League.

 Early life

 Chang was born in Mississauga, Ontario, to a South Korean father and a Canadian mother and began playing soccer with the Mississauga Soccer Club at the age of 3, before eventually moving on to playing with Brams United of Brampton and then Unionville Milliken SC.

 College career

 In 2018, she signed a scholarship to play for the University of South Carolina's women's soccer team.
 She missed her freshman season in 2018, due to injury.
-She made her debut on August 22, 2019, recording two assists in a 2-1 victory over the NC State Wolfpack.
+She made her debut on August 22, 2019, recording two assists in a 2–1 victory over the NC State Wolfpack.
 She scored her first goal six days later against the Jacksonville Dolphins.
 She scored her first NCAA Tournament goal, which was also her first game-winning goal on November 16 against the Samford Bulldogs.
 In her debut season in 2019, she appeared in 23 games and was named to the SEC All-Freshman Team.
 After a gamewinning goal performance against the Arkansas Razorbacks in 2020, she earned SEC and National Player of the Week honours.
 She won the SEC title with South Carolina in her senior season, being named to the All-Tournament team.